Process: Learn > Portfolio > Prepare > Apply > Certify > Recertify

 The Master Black Belt certification is a five-and-a-half hour exam that consits of 110 multiple choice items and a performance-based assessment that measures comprehension of the MBB Body of Knowledge.
 100 of the multiple choice questions are scored and 10 are unscored.
 The performance-based portion of the exam includes situation specific materials that candidates will be directed to evaluate and respond to.
 It is offered in English.

-Examinations are conducted throughout the year and are delivered via computer based testing (CBT) through ASQ's testing partner Prometric.
+Examinations are conducted twice a year (July and November) and are delivered via computer based testing (CBT) through ASQ's testing partner Prometric.
 Each participant must bring his or her own reference materials.
 Use of reference materials and calculators is explained in the FAQs.

 To maintain the integrity of your Master Black Belt certification, ASQ requires that you recertify every three years.
 Find out the steps you need to take for recertification.